elephantscale/es-training-new/terraform/Z-Archive/managing-terraform-state.md

 ## Setting up the Locking Table

 * Next, a DynamoDB table to use for locking
-  * DynamoDB is Amazon’s distributed key–value store
+  * DynamoDB is Amazon's distributed key–value store
   * It supports strongly consistent reads and conditional writes

     ```